problematiq/Moloch-Docker/README.md

 create a method of deploying an All-in-one other than Ansible. \
 figure out what to do about setting up an initial deployment for the Following:
   - certificates, or maybe i'll just ignore this One.

-Change Example to include ES container? \
++ **Critical**
+move all the initial setup into a script. \
+insure interface settings, log rotate, and limits get set on host. \

 ## Release Notes:
 + **7/24/18 - v1.5.1_3**
 `db.pl init` instructions added. \
 instructions to create default admin account added. \
-Overall added tons to the readme.
+Overall added tons to the readme. \
+Added ES Example

 + **7/23/18 - v1.5.1_2**
 Remembered im setting `--net=host` so there's no reason to expose a port. \